 · Suicidal thoughts or plans

-Another significant contributor to depression involves people who are fighting an internal war with an overgrowth of a common intestinal yeast called Candida Albicans.
-This condition is rampant in our society, largely because of our diet, our heavy reliance on antibiotics and interestingly, because of the use of mercury in dental filings.
+We are learning that what at first seems like an unrelated condition can have a powerful role in creating depression.
+This involves the overgrowth of a common intestinal yeast called Candida Albicans.
+This condition, known as CRC, is rampant in our society, largely because of our diet, our heavy reliance on antibiotics and interestingly, because of the use of mercury in dental filings.

 copyright©Blue Lotus Press 2016 rev. 2018